-From the outside, number 30 East Drive looks just like any other 1950s built council house house on the street.
+From the outside, number 30 East Drive, Pontefract, looks just like any other 1950s-built council house on the street.
 However, a sinister side hides within the walls.

 30 East Drive is the domain of a somewhat malevolent entity who has come to be known as ‘Fred’ or ‘The Black Monk’.
-He is believed to be the most violent poltergeist in Europe and he has been making his presence known for more than fifty years!
+He is believed to be the most violent poltergeist in Europe and has been making his presence known for over fifty years!

 Over the years there have been many different explanations given regarding who this entity is.
-He was known to the press as ‘Mr Nobody’.
-The family called him ‘Fred’ and in time he came to be known as ‘The Black Monk’ largely because when he has appeared as an apparition he appears to be dressed in long black robes.
+He was known to the press as ‘Mr Nobody’, but the Pritchard family who lived there called him ‘Fred’.
+In time, he came to be known as ‘The Black Monk’, mainly because when he has appeared as an apparition he appeared to be dressed in long black robes.